 https://server.fritz.box:1880/http2mqttBridge.json?action=3dPrinterOn

-is called.
-The value "3dPrinterOn" is transferred for the parameter "action".
-This value is read out in NodeRed and reacts to it depending on it.
+is called up.
+The value "3dPrinterOn" for the parameter "action" is transferred.
+This value is read in NodeRed and reacted to depending on it.

-When the link is called up and the value "3dPrinterOn" is selected, the 3D printer is switched on.
+When the link is called up and the value "3dPrinterOn" the 3D printer is switched on.

-The content of the batch file can also be found below as text.
+The contents of the batch file can also be found below as text.

 curl --insecure https:// server.fritz.box:1880/http2mqttBridge.json?action=3dPrinterOn

-In this example you can see the content of a batch file for sending a command including confirmation.
-That is, before the link
+In this example, you can see the content of a batch file for sending a command, including a query.
+This means before the link

 https://server.fritz.box:1880/http2mqttBridge.json?action=3dPrinterOff

-is called, you will first be asked whether you really want to do this.
-Only then the link is called up.
+is called up, you are first asked whether you really want to do this.
+Only then is the link called up.

-The value "3dPrinterOff" is transferred for the parameter "action".
-Your NodeRed instance can read out this value again and act accordingly.
-In this case the 3D printer is switched off.
+The parameter "action" the value "3dPrinterOff" is passed.
+Your NodeRed instance can read this value again and act accordingly.
+In this case, the 3D printer is switched off.

-The content of the batch file can also be found below as text.
+The contents of the batch file can also be found below as text.

 @echo off :repeat set /p answer=3D Pinter poweroff: Proceed (Y/N)? if /i "%answer:~,1%" EQU "Y" curl --insecure https:// server.fritz.box:1880/http2mqttBridge.json?action=3dPrinterOff && exit /b if /i "%answer:~,1% " EQU "N" exit /b echo Please type Y for Yes or N for No goto repeat

 You can easily create batch files yourself.
-Simply create a simple text file, save the content shown above and then change the file extension of the text file from ".txt" to ".bat".
-Then you can run the batch file by double-clicking on it. 🙂
+Simply create a simple text file, save the content shown above in it and then change the file extension of the text file from ".txt" to ".bat".
+You can then execute the batch file by double-clicking on it 🙂

 The NodeRed code for further processing

-So that your NodeRed instance executes the calls received, you must of course add some NodeRed code to your NodeRed instance.
+To ensure that your NodeRed instance executes the received calls accordingly, you must of course add some NodeRed code to your NodeRed instance.
 You can find information on this in the following article.

 The NodeRed implements a link that can be called.
 In this case, this is made up of the address to your NodeRed instance and the addition configured in the NodeRed code.
-So when calling the link
+This means that when the link is called

 https://server.fritz.box:1880/http2mqttBridge.json?action=3dPrinterOff